rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 !!!
 Note

     There's another branch called "stable", but it's actually a little outdated for most use cases.
+It will receive no new features as they are developed, and only the most urgently-needed bug fixes and security upgrades.

-The "mainline" branch is considered by the Nginx developers to be thoroughly-tested and stable enough for everyone to use.
+    The developers of Nginx consider the "mainline" branch to be the well-tested and stable for general use, *as it gets all new features, all security fixes, and all bug fixes.*

+    The only reasons to use the "stable" branch include:
+    * You *really* want to be sure that new features and big-fixes won't break any third-party code or custom code of your own.
+    * You want to stick with the Rocky Linux software repositories only.

+    There will be a tutorial at the end of this guide detailing how to enable and install the "stable" branch with minimal fuss.

 ## Prerequisites and Assumptions